Skip to content

 • nf-core is a community effort to collect a curated set of analysis workflows built using Nextflow

-• Nextflow is a workflow management engine and coding language for data-intensive computational workflows
+• Nextflow is a workflow management engine and coding language for data-intensive computational pipelines

-• nf-core workflows are written in Nextflow, combining a series of modules and subworkflows into a main workflow
+• nf-core pipelines are written in Nextflow, combining a series of modules and subworkflows into a main workflow